egitweb/PortfolioV2/README.md

 # My Portfolio
 <h2>Getting Started</h2>
-<p>Thank for visiting my page, This is my Portfolio V2 where you could find my lastest work.</p>
+<p>Thank you for visiting my page!
+This is my Portfolio V2 where you will find my lastest work.</p>
 <h3>Preview:</h3>

 <p align="center">